tulip-control/gr1c/doc/installation.md

 described later as [additional build options](#altlib).
 Let's make a directory called `extern` for this purpose.
 At the time of writing, the latest version is 2.5.0.
 Below we use `wget` to download it from the command-line.
-You might also try directing your Web browser at <ftp://vlsi.colorado.edu/pub/>, or see CUDD documentation for instructions.
+You might also try directing your Web browser at <ftp://vlsi.colorado.edu/pub/>, or read CUDD documentation for instructions.

     $ mkdir extern